taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SRS.md

 ###### 4.1.2 	Stimulus/Response Sequences

 The stimulus will be a new user choosing to create an account.
 The system will respond by creating a new account if the user provides valid information.
 New users must provide valid input or else an error message will alert the new user.
+In case that creating an account fails, the system will give the new user a temporary account but the user cannot use any of the application's features.

 ###### 4.1.3 	Functional Requirements